Talkaboutwellbeing.com

 Building healthy routines as a couple helps protect your wellbeing and reduces the risk of relationship‑related weight gain.
 Many partners want to feel connected, yet they also want to maintain habits that support long‑term health.
 A shared plan makes these goals easier to reach.

 Start by creating simple meal routines that support balanced eating.
 Cook at home more often and choose meals that include lean proteins, vegetables, and whole grains.
-These choices help manage calorie intake and reduce the likelihood of steady weight gain.
 Partners can also plan weekly menus to stay organized and avoid impulsive eating.

 Activity plays a major role in a couple’s health.
 Schedule regular movement that you both enjoy.
 Walk after dinner, try weekend hikes, or join a fitness class together.
 These activities strengthen your bond and help prevent weight gain by increasing daily energy use.